steevanb/gitscripts/README.md

 [deluntrackedbranch.sh](doc/deluntrackedbranch.md) : delete local branches who are deleted on remote

 [renamebranch.sh](doc/renamebranch.md) : rename local branch and push change to origin

+[refresh.sh](doc/refresh.md) : pull the origin main branch and rebase from it on a target branch